 About Belvedere Palace in Vienna

 The Belvedere Palace incidentally is one of the historical building complexes situated in Vienna, Austria.
 It is divided into a couple of Baroque palaces which is split into upper and lower Belvedere.
+Along with Belvedere Museum, these two buildings are the most historical buildings in Austria.
 The palace complex was a summer residence of the prince Eugene.
 This palace emerged during the era of hectic construction in the state of Vienna.
 It was at that time when both the home along with imperial capital was the base of the ruling Habsburg group.

 This place is depicted as heritage site as per UNESCO.
 Both the houses are a storehouse of Austrian art that ranges from the period of middle ages to the modern times.
 The lower Belvedere is the venue for the top temporary exhibition.
 In this show, the art of the place is being presented on an international level, as per the original mission that was stated in the year of 1903.
 Shows of all the major Austrian arts is depicted and most of it was centred on Australian art along with exhibition.